-All three bike computers have built-in Garmin Cycling Maps and the ability to give turn-by-turn directions.
-However, if you need a bike computer that will calculate routes for you on the road, your choices come down to the 830 or the 1030.
 On the other hand, if you don’t mind making your cycling plans in advance, you can download routes to the Edge 530, and get your turn-by-turn directions when you ride.
 And of course, it can navigate to saved places, and to places on the Yelp app.

 Touchscreen vs Button Control

-The Edge 1030 and 830 both have touchscreen control, while the Edge 530 is operated with buttons.
+The Edge 1040, 1030 and 830 all have touchscreen control, while the Edge 530 is operated with buttons.
 So, your preference on this matter is important.
 The good news is that Garmin touch screens just keep getting better.
 Early iterations could be sluggish in response, but that has improved a lot.

 Does Size Matter to You?

-These three bike computers have significant differences in size and weight.
-The 830 and the 530 are almost identical, but the 1030 is very different.
-The Edge 1030 weighs 4.8 oz (123 g), the 830 weighs 2.8 oz (79.1 g), and the 530 weighs 2.7 oz (75.8 g).
+The Edge 1030 and 1040 weigh 4.8 oz (123 g), the 830 weighs 2.8 oz (79.1 g), and the 530 weighs 2.7 oz (75.8 g).
 The 830 and the 530 have 2.6″ diagonal screens with 246 x 322 pixels high resolution.
-The Edge 1030 is very noticeably bigger, with a 3.5″ screen and a screen resolution of 282 x 470 pixels.
-It looks more like a smart phone.
-There are many cyclists who insist on the Edfe 1030 purely because of the screen size, as it is easier to see the maps.
+The Edge 1030 and 1040 are very noticeably bigger, with a 3.5″ screen and a screen resolution of 282 x 470 pixels.
+They look more like a smart phone.

-Bottom Line on which Bike Computer is Right for You: Garmin Edge 530 vs 830 vs 1030
+Bottom Line on which Bike Computer is Right for You: Garmin Edge 530 vs 830 vs 1030 vs 1040

-- Buy the Edge 830 if awesome training features and full-feature navigation are important to you (that is, you want to be able to input addresses into the unit while you are riding, and then navigate to them with turn-by-turn directions).
+- Buy the Edge 830 if awesome training features and full-feature navigation are important to you.
+That is, you want to be able to input addresses into the unit while you are riding, and then navigate to them with turn-by-turn directions.

 It comes down to what you need and value, and how much you are willing and able to pay for it.
 It’s a tough choice, but somebody’s got to make it!

-Please note that as an Amazon Associate I earn from qualifying purchases.
+Please note that as an Amazon Associate I may earn a small commission from qualifying purchases.

 Buy a Garmin Edge 530: